denten-papers/blunt-instrumental/blunt.md

 Succeed While Other Encyclopedias Failed?”
 Nieman Journalism Lab.
 Accessed December 22, 2012. http://www.niemanlab.org/2011/10/the-contribution-conundrum-why-did-wikipedia-succeed-while-other-encyclopedias-failed/.

-[^14]: Witness the communities aroudn arxiv.org and PLOS ONE.

 [^ln-dh]: I do not mean to imply that DH can be *reduced* to computation.
 See also @ramsay_developing_2012, @elliott_new_2012.